mattoslmp/kaiju-run-parser/README.md

 - subprocess
 - sys

-* Sugestão criar um conda environment com estes modulos do python 3.7
+* Sugestion You should creat the conda environment with these modules installed and python 3.7